plake06/ec-sdk/plugins/kepware/README.md

 ### Enhanced Security
 The plugin performs data-exchange operations via the Enterprise-Connect security network which will maximise the security compatibility and deliver uncompromised performance.

+## Usage Manual
+### Requirement
+ - Enterprise-Conn SDK
+ - Enterprise-Conn Service w/ Predix
+ - Kepware and/or any brokers supporting MQTT protocols.
+ - Predix EventHub

 ### Step one of tree- Setup the agent for the Ingress traffic
 Again assuming that you have the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.
 If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.

-Please verefy your network environment in order to decide whether the pxy (Proxy) makes sense for your agent deployment.
+Please verefy your network environment in order to decide whether the ```pxy``` (Proxy) makes sense for your agent deployment.

 ```bash
 c:\> windows_var.exe -mod server \